 During my ten weeks in Europe I would visit Spain, France, Switzerland, Italy, Germany, Sweden, Denmark, Netherlands, Belgium, England, and Scotland.

-I brought the names and addresses of two of my mother’s relatives to visit during the trip.
+I brought the names and addresses of two of my mother’s relatives in Sweden to visit during the trip.
 I had no names of any relatives from Georgette’s side of the family.
-Instead I would visit the places where she had lived, and maybe someone in France would remember her.
-After all, France isn’t very big, is it?
+Instead I would visit the places where she had lived, and maybe someone there would remember her.
+After all, wasn’t France small enough for everybody to know everybody?

 Cote d’Or and Pont de Pany

 After a lot of European adventures, I found myself in Taizé, a religious retreat located a ways south of Pont de Pany.
-Pont de Pany was closer to Taizé than Pontarlier was, so I decided to investigate it first, and then investigate Pontarlier on my way south to Perugia, Italy, where I planned to visit my college friend Julie.
-Yes, lots of adventures that year.
+Pont de Pany was closer to Taizé than Pontarlier was, so I decided to investigate Pont de Pany first, and then investigate Pontarlier on my way south through Switzerland to Perugia, Italy, where I planned to visit my college friend Julie.
+Yes, lots of adventures that summer.

 So I took the morning bus from Taizé to Chalon-sur-Saône — about 45 minutes.
 And from there I took a train to Dijon — about an hour — .
 I visited Darcy Square (Jardin Darcy), near the train station — It’s a large park full of ponds and fountains, and a smiling statue of a polar bear at the main entrance.
 I also walked to a nearby youth hostel, where I reserved a bed for the night, and then grabbed another bus out to Pont de Pany itself — about 20 minutes.